Shirakumo/radiance-tutorial/Part 1.md

 </html>
 ```

 For the most part, this is standard XHTML5.
 The only special things in the template so far are the `@href` and `@action`.
-These special attributes use `uri`s as their values, which are then translated and used as replacements for the `href` and `action` attribute values respectively once the template is processed.
-This translation is part of Radiance's routing system and ensures that links within your templates are turned into references that work on any possible server setup.
-All non-standard characters in a template URI are URL-encoded automatically as well, with the exception of `?&=#` as they are necessary to specify the query and fragment parts of a URL.
-If you want to use them as literals, you'll have to insert them through a variable.
-We'll get to variables in template URIs at a later point, though.
+These special attributes use `uri`s as their values, which are then translated and used as replacements for the `href` and `action` attribute values respectively when the template is processed.
+This translation is part of Radiance's routing system and ensures that links within templates are turned into references that work on any possible server setup.
+All non-standard characters in a template URI are URL-encoded automatically, with the exception of `?&=#`, as they are necessary to specify the query and fragment parts of a URL.
+If you want to use them`?&=#` as literals, you'll have to insert them through a variable.
+We'll discuss variables in template URIs later in this tutorial.

 A URI in Radiance is an object that represents a trimmed down URL.
 It can contain a list of domains, a port number, and a path string.
-URIs are a central aspect and used in several places in order to handle references and represent URLs.
-We'll talk more about them once we get to routing.
+URIs have central importance in Radiance.
+Radiance uses them in several ways to handle references and represent URLs.
+We'll discuss them more when we cover routing.

-Back to templates!
-Since this file is mostly just HTML, you can open it up in your browser and have a look.
+We digressed from our template file.
+Refocusing on the file, we notice it is mostly just HTML.
+You can open it in your browser and have a look.
 It's pretty barren for now, but we can fix that easily enough by writing some CSS.
-However, since writing plain CSS becomes pretty cumbersome fairly quick, we're going to use a CSS compiler, namely [LASS](https://shinmera.github.io/LASS).
-It should be fairly intuitive to realise how this translates.
-So, open up `plaster/static/plaster.lass` and create a file similar to this:
+However, since writing plain CSS quickly becomes cumbersome, we're going to create our CSS with a compiler, [LASS](https://shinmera.github.io/LASS).
+The way LASS translates code to CSS should be fairly intuitive.
+Open `plaster/static/plaster.lass` and create a file similar to this:

 ```common-lisp
 (body